 ATTENDANCE to all classes is a requirement.
 Three unexcused absences will count towards half grade reduction.
 Additional absences beyond that will drop one full grade each time.
-Please do not forget doctor excuses when appropriate.
+Please do not forget excuses.
 A student who misses class must inform instructor prior to absence.
 No more than three absences are allowed unless there is a valid reason.
 Roll will be taken at the beginning of the class.
 Student's active engagement in practice and participation in critiques is essential and may contribute to achieving a better grade.

 - Students are also responsible to keep the working areas clean and tidy up after themselves during or after the studio practice. - Do not be late to your classes.
-Maximum 15 minutes, academic quarter, may be tolerated. - Six tardiness times will count as one absence: Don't be late to your classes.
+Maximum 15 minutes, academic quarter, may be tolerated. - Six tardiness will count as one absence.